komed3/chemparse/README.md

 # ChemParse

-**ChemParse** is a TypeScript library for parsing chemical formulas.
+**ChemParse** is a lightweight TypeScript library for parsing chemical formulas.

 It supports nested parentheses, decimal and scientific notation, dot-separated hydrate parts, and strict validation of IUPAC element symbols.